 • Pena Palace

-• Sintra city center
+• Sintra Vila or the city center again

 • Sintra train station

-In summer, the 434 runs from 9:15am – 7:50pm.
-In winters, it runs from 9:30am – 6:20pm.
-It usually departs every 15 minutes but sometimes, you may have to wait a little longer, say 4-5 minutes more.
+In summer, the 434 or Pena Circuit runs from 9:15 am – 7:50 pm.
+In winter, it runs from 9:30 am – 6:20 pm.
+It usually departs every 15 minutes, but sometimes, you may have to wait a little longer, say 4-5 minutes more.

-Bus 435 | Villa Express
+Sintra Bus 435 | Villa Express

 435 is called the Villa Express.
 That is because it stops at 4 palaces – National Palace (Palacio da Vila), Quinta da Regaleira, Seteais Palace, and Monserrate Palace.
 Note that Pena Palace is not included in this list.